markdaniel1982/battleships_PP3/README.md

     These were all corrected immediately with the exception of the error in lines 34 and 104 (steps to fix stated below).
   * The issue with the error in Line 34 was fixed by renaming the variable "user_board" to "usrbd" to reduce the number of characters in the code to fit with the restrictions in Code Institue's mock terminal for Heroku (the length is limited to 79 characters wide).
 Line 104 was fixed by simply removing 1 word ("Please")
+  * 1 ongoing bug that I found was the validation checks for the row number seem to allow the numbers 7 & 9.
+This was fixed by adding the valid options into a proper array and encasing in "`while True:`"

 * Unresolved Bugs
- * 1 unresolved bug that I have found is the validation checks for the row number seem to allow the numbers 7 & 9.
-I have currently been unable to discover why this is happening, but fully intend to investigate further in the future.
+  * I have not found any further bugs or, to my knowledge left any unresolved bugs.

 ## Deployment
 This project was deployed using Code Institue's mock terminal for Heroku.